 If your plan includes a road or lane closure, please include the anticipated work schedule, including hours.

-Fees will be calculated when your permit application is submitted and an invoice will be emailed to you.
-The invoice can be paid online and a receipt will be emailed to you.
+Fees will be calculated when your permit application is submitted, and you may find and pay your invoice through our permit portal.
 Review of the application will not proceed until payment is received.

 By Oregon law, we may not charge permit fees to utility companies.
 For all other applicants, the application fee is $250.
 If street or lane closures are required, there is an additional fee of $300.
 Other fees may apply depending on your request.
 See our fee schedule for more details.